rszik/webpack-system-operations/README.md

 # webpack-system-operations
 System operation operation collection for webpack build.
-You can attach any of these operations  (run process, sleep, wait until) to any webpack hook before, after and in the middle of the builds with [webpack-hook-attacher-plugin](https://www.npmjs.com/package/webpack-hook-attacher-plugin)
+You can attach any of these operations  (run process, sleep, wait until) to any webpack hook before, after and in the middle of the builds with [webpack-hook-attacher-plugin](https://www.npmjs.com/package/@wecdev/webpack-hook-attacher-plugin)

 ## I know I can do better :)
 If you have found bug or need an additional operation don't hesitate to contact me.

 ## Install
-`npm install webpack-system-operations --save-dev `
+`npm install @wecdev/webpack-system-operations --save-dev `

 ## Use Opertaions
 You can attach pre written opertaions to any webpack hook during the webpack or webpack-dev-server build from